tracits/rodant/CONTRIBUTING.md

 > 2. Use the imperative mood in the title (e.g. Fix, not Fixed or Fixes header styles)
 > 3. Use labels wisely and assign one label per issue

-Bugs should be labelled `bug`, enhancements should be labelled `enhancement`, and new functions should be labelled `function`.
+Bugs should be labelled `bug`, enhancements should be labelled `enhancement`.

 ## Commit messages
 Should be written in sentence case, be informative, and make sense.
 Please